How does inFlow calculate the cost of a product/cost of goods sold?

 Vendor unit price

-The vendor unit price is displayed in the Unit Price column of the purchase order.
-However, if the product has a discount, it will be included in the calculated cost, as displayed in the Subtotal column of the order.
+The purchase order displays the vendor unit price in the Unit Price column.
+If a product has a discount, it affects the Subtotal column on the order.

 Product Subtotal ÷ Product Quantity = Unit Price